Canto-Crowd/.github/profile/README.md

 Each new project created on the Canto Crowd application will be getting funding from individuals but additional throw a quadratic funding model these projects have the opportunity to get more funds for their projects.

+To keep a continue improvment and  offering the best experience in our platform DAO will keep 5%  from funds to cover expenses and continue  development a better solution.